scality/runner-manager/docs/development/configuration.md

 - The backends configuration.
 (Required)
 - The webhook secret.
 (Required)
 - The runner groups.
 (Required)
 - The health check interval.
-(Default: 10 minute)
+(Default: 10 minutes)
 - The runner's time to start.
-(Default: 10 minute)
+(Default: 10 minutes)
 - The runner's time to live.
-(Default: 12 hour)
+(Default: 12 hours)

 ## Runner groups